Back to Journal

 • Buyers who want the absolute highest level of 24/7 perimeter security in the market

-I've had conversations with buyers who rule out Golden Oak immediately because of the ground lease, and I've had buyers for whom the Disney association is the entire reason they're looking.
+I've had conversations with buyers who rule out Golden Oak immediately because of the Disney control and carrying costs — the mandatory Club dues, the architectural review, living governed by Disney — and I've had buyers for whom the Disney association is the entire reason they're looking.
 Both reactions are legitimate.

 The Security Question